-Big cars, bureaucratic inertia, blaming farmers: SC seeks clear steps to curb air pollution
+Big Cars, Bureaucratic Inertia, Blaming Farmers: SC Seeks Clear Steps To Curb Air Pollution

-New Delhi, Nov 17 (IANS) The Supreme Court on Wednesday slammed the Centre and state governments for their inability to present a crystal-clear way forward to combat the menace of air pollution in the national capital.
+New Delhi: The Supreme Court on Wednesday slammed the Centre and state governments for their inability to present a crystal-clear way forward to combat the menace of air pollution in the national capital.

-Justice Kant told Delhi government counsel, senior advocate Abhishek Manu Singhvi, that nobody understands the plight of farmers and under what circumstances they are forced to burn stubble.

-"People sitting in 5-star and 7-star facilities in Delhi keep accusing the farmers (contribute four per cent and 30 or 40 per cent to pollution).
-If you have a scientific alternative (a resolution)...let us look at it, rather than blaming farmers...", said Justice Kant.
+"People sitting in 5-star and 7-star facilities in Delhi keep accusing the farmers.
+If you have a scientific alternative, let us look at it, rather than blaming farmers...", said Justice Kant.

 The Chief Justice pointed out that according to an IIT Kanpur study stubble burning and firecrackers are not main contributors for pollution.